ManpreetSingh2609/Big_Oh/README.md

 # Big_Oh
-This project is develpment phase.
+This project is under development phase.
 Updates will be shared soon.